-While in Germany, Summer began a long-term association with Munich song¬writers-producers Giorgio Moroder and Pete Bellotte.
+While in Germany, Summer began a long-term association with Munich songwriters-producers Giorgio Moroder and Pete Bellotte.
 Together, they created a string of European pop hits for Moroder’s Oasis label.
-Then, in 1975, Moroder licensed Oasis to America’s Casablanca Records.
+In 1975 Moroder licensed Oasis to America’s Casablanca Records.
 That same year, Summer came up with an idea for a song featuring the lyrics “love to love you.”
-At the request of Casablanca president Neil Bogart, Moroder and Bellotte turned the song into a 17-minute opus of orgasmic delight.
+At the request of Casablanca president Neil Bogart, Moroder and Bellotte turned the song into a seventeen-minute opus of orgasmic delight.
 Summer said she was evoking Marilyn Monroe in her singing.

-In 1980, Summer switched labels, moving from Casablanca to Geffen.
-Her first album for Geffen was The Wanderer.
+In 1980 Summer switched labels, moving from Casablanca to Geffen.
+Her first album for Geffen was The Wanderer (1980).
 The title track reached Number Three.
-Then, in 1982, she released Donna Summer, which was produced by Quincy Jones.
+In 1982, she released Donna Summer, which was produced by Quincy Jones.
 The album included another Top 10 hit, “Love Is in Control (Finger on the Trigger).”

-In 2009, Summer issued her first album of all-original material in 17 years.
-Crayons included three songs—“I’m a Fire,” “Stamp Your Feet” and “Fame (The Game)” – that reached Number One on the U.S. dance chart.
-Then, in August 2010, Summer scored another Number One dance hit with “To Paris with Love.”
+In 2009 Summer issued her first album of all-original material in seventeen years.
+Crayons included three songs—“I’m a Fire,” “Stamp Your Feet” and “Fame (The Game)"—that reached Number One on the U.S. dance chart.
+In August 2010 Summer scored another Number One dance hit with “To Paris with Love.”
 Over the last decade, endless covers and sampling of Summer’s music by producers and DJs have kept the five-time Grammy Award-winner’s pioneering body of work on the front line.